Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/prototype/prototype.md

 ---
 Title: 'Prototype Model'
-Description: 'The prototype model involves creating a simplified model of the product to test its concept and functionality.'
+Description: 'The Prototype model involves creating a simplified model of the product to test its concept and functionality.'
 Subjects:
   - 'Mobile Development'
   - 'Web Development'